Automattic/pym-shortcode/docs/readme.md

 pym.Parent('example', 'https://blog.apps.npr.org/pym.js/examples/table/child.html', { xdomain: '*\.npr\.org' });
 ```

-To do the same thing with this Pym Shortcode, you would write:
+To do the same thing with this Pym.js Shortcode, you would write:

 ```
 [pym src="https://blog.apps.npr.org/pym.js/examples/table/child.html" pymoptions=" xdomain: '\\*\.npr\.org' "]
 ```

-### `class`, to add HTML classes to the Pym parent element
+### `class`, to add HTML classes to the Pym.js parent element

 `class` is optional; this should be a valid HTML class name.
 It will be added to the element's default class, `'pym'`.
 You would want to use this if, for example, you wanted to [use a size-based class name to determine the size of the embed on your site](https://github.com/INN/pym-shortcode/issues/23).
-The class `'pym'` will always be output on container elements created by the Pym Shortcode.
+The class `'pym'` will always be output on container elements created by the Pym.js Shortcode.
 This class was introduced in version 1.2.2.

 For example, the shortcode `[pym src="https://blog.apps.npr.org/pym.js/examples/table/child.html" class="one two three four float-left mw_50"]` results in the following output: